As Boeing faces crisis, filing reveals CEO got $30 million last year

 In the five days since the Ethiopian crash, Boeing’s stock has plummeted 11 percent, driven by the fear that some fault in the design of the 737 MAX may have caused both that crash and that of a Lion Air jet in October.

-With the MAX aircraft grounded worldwide, Boeing’s cash flow will be severely crimped without deliveries of this cash cow airplane.
+With the MAX aircraft grounded worldwide, Boeing’s cash flow will be severely crimped without deliveries of this cash-cow airplane.
 Boeing also faces the prospect of having to pay compensation both to airline customers and the families of victims.

-The stock price plunge directly affects the net worth of Boeing’s executives.
+The stock-price plunge directly affects the net worth of Boeing’s executives.

 Muilenburg’s net worth has dropped $6 million in five days.
 An SEC filing this month showed he currently owns 143,190 Boeing shares, including some not yet vested.
 Before the crash those were worth $60.5 million.
 At today’s price, that’s dropped to $54.3 million.